mayahq/product-documentation/product/maya-browser-extension/recording-xpaths.md

 description: >-
   You can use the extension to record xpaths to be used in Maya skills.
 This tutorial shows you how.
-  You can use the extension to record xpaths to be used in Maya skills.
-This tutorial shows you how.
-  You can use the extension to record xpaths to be used in Maya skills.
-This tutorial shows you how.
-  You can use the extension to record xpaths to be used in Maya skills.
-This tutorial shows you how.
-  You can use the extension to record xpaths to be used in Maya skills.
-This tutorial shows you how.
-  You can use the extension to record xpaths to be used in Maya skills.
-This tutorial shows you how.
-  You can use the extension to record xpaths to be used in Maya skills.
-This tutorial shows you how.
 ---

 # Recording Xpaths